Google’s Hardware Products: Naming Conventions

 Apple has predominantly been a hardware driven company.
 But, foreseeing saturation in key product-markets, they’ve been working extensively on building their digital services portfolio as a revenue source.

 Google on the other hand draws most of its revenue from services and has attempted to infiltrate a rather competitive hardware market over the last decade.
 Their intentions are made clear by high-profile acquisitions, partnerships and internal product developments.
-But, before getting into the weeds, let’s have a look at their respective revenue break-ups for more context.
+But, before heading into the weeds, let’s have a look at their respective revenue break-ups for more context.

 A Look At The Numbers